 Please tell me I am not the only one prone to such actions.
 Lie to me if you must.
-Even I, in all my energized excitement for dance become over-committed and overwhelmed by juggling so many competing roles.
-Add to this that personal tragedy seems to have my number.
-What that is all about, I'll never know.
-(My astrology friend says its Saturn Squared plus Mercury Retrograde...and its supposed to stop in 2015).
-WHAT CAN BE DONE?!!
-I mean sometimes you just think..FU(ck)DGE!
+Even I, in all my energized excitement for dance become over-committed and overwhelmed with juggling so many competing roles.

 2 years ago, nearly to this day I was given the incredible opportunity to interview one of my most favorite of favorite choreographers, Russell Maliphant of Sadler's Wells.
 CAN YOU BELIEVE IT!?
 I WAS SHOCKED!

 Russell has worked with so many incredible dancers..(eh'hem Sylvie Guillem -- but she's one of many) RUSSELL HIMSELF IS AN INCREDIBLE DANCER and he makes work right up my alley.
 Emotional, well designed, movement centered work.
-It's not cerebral.. it's not some sort of puzzle to be figured out and analysed -- its not a mere display of youth and vigor.
-Its an experience that reaches into your senses and moves you from within -- reminding us why we go to see dance at all -- that indeed somethings are best left unsaid -- and expressed through music, movement and that-which -can-not-be-named "something" of theater.
+It's not cerebral.. it's not some sort of puzzle to be figured out and analysed -- or a mere display of youth.
+Its an experience that reaches into your senses and reminds us why we go to see dance at all -- that indeed somethings are best left unsaid -- and expressed through music, movement and the that-which -can-not-be-named "something" of theater.

 To this day, I've never seen a more genius use of the haunting music of Satie.
 After seeing his glorious Afterlight, I was sold!
 I get downright moody when anyone else tries to use that music.
 It's sacrilegious in my mind.
 The last time I saw a concert using Satie all I was thinking was: "Just.
 Stop.
 Please.
 Stop Moving Around.
 Russell already showed you what this music can be."
 I was exasperated.
 Really, Russell develops in his choreography that depth of feeling that has become all too rarified in today's world, and contains that magical ingredient behind every memorable work -- that is, SOUL.

 Nevertheless, after being granted a wonderful interview dinner, and the luxury of his time, personal obligations took over, and writing this blog took a backseat; then time passed, guilt grew -- and well, I didn't follow up and publish our chat.
 Yes, I am a bad person.
-No one would ever accuse me of getting anywhere because of my networking skills. (ouch)
+No one would ever accuse me of great networking skills.

 That said, we all really missed out here because Russell and I had an incredible time discussing at length his ideas on his craft.
 We touched on his incredible life in the arts, discussing his beginning from a working class family to ballet at The Royal Ballet School -- and his surprising path to becoming one of the world's most sought after choreographers of work that is far beyond classical ballet.
 Indeed, Russell has built a reputation on utilizing any movement -- from Martial Arts, to moves found in the underground street scene, to ballet, to modern -- whatever movement expresses his vision is what you will see.